 Somebody got on your wrong side and they’re going to regret it.
-It doesn’t necessarily mean a physical scuffle is on the horizon.
+This 90s slang term doesn’t necessarily mean a physical scuffle is on the horizon.
 That can of butt-kicking might just translate as a verbal lashing.

 Example: “He broke my GameBoy, so I’m about to open up a can on him.”

 It sounds like you’re throwing somebody out of your house, but it’s really a celebratory cheer.
 It’s the hip person’s way to say, “I’m so proud of you!!”